tofu-tf/tofu/docs/logging.md

 * `DictLoggable` for multi-field objects
 * `ToStringLoggable` for using `.toString` for logging
 * `HideLoggable` to exclude value from logging

+#### Context logging
+It is possible to log the context of your computations (MDC, remember?) if you have an instance of `tofu.Context` for your effect type and a `Loggable` for your context.
+That's natural - describe how we can obtain a context from a computation `F` and a way to represent that context in log, and we will ensure it will be logged anytime you use `Logging` operations.
+You can log that context to string as well as use it as a part of structured logging.

 #### Loggable example
 ```scala mdoc